 Does the Classics have a bad relationship with Heidegger?

 Why does such a paucity of Heideggerian philosophy in modern studies of the ancient world endure?

 Dr. Aaron Turner (Royal Holloway, University of London)

 Prof. Ahuvia Kahane (Royal Holloway, University of London)

-The organisers would like to thank the Institute of Classical Studies, The Classical Association, and the Society for the Promotion of Hellenic Studies for providing financial support to the workshop.
+The organisers would like to thank the Institute of Classical Studies, The Classical Association, The Aristotelian Society, and the Society for the Promotion of Hellenic Studies for providing financial support to the workshop.